Help Others Build Onramps for Spiritual Habits

 We should all be concerned.

-It’s important for every believer to read Scripture regularly and well, to allow God’s Word to shape their hearts and minds so that they live according to Scripture’s story rather than lesser stories peddled by the Word.
+Every believer should read Scripture regularly to let God’s Word shape their hearts and minds, enabling them to live according to its truths instead of the false narratives promoted by the world.
 It’s important that every believer live in prayerful dependence on God and participate in the life of the church.

 But the evidence shows it’s not happening as much as we’d like.
 “I don’t want to sound alarmist, critical, or preachy,” writes George Guthrie in Read the Bible for Life: Your Guide to Understanding and Living God’s Word.
 “But let me speak frankly.
 I am concerned about where we are currently in terms of our reading of the Bible, and I want you to be concerned with me.
 Let me say it again: we are not reading the Bible, much less reading it well.”